LeonardoLoureiro/Mini_Projects/README.md

  * Temperature converter
  * A Bash script used to brute-force different known, possible passwords on a Veracrypt Volume
  * A script to display how much change to give back in coins and notes
+ * Simple C script to show how a Linked List might be inplemented

 ## Acknowledgments